Locally equivalent Floer complexes and unoriented link cobordisms: Upsilon-type invariants

 \subsubsection{Secondary upsilon invariants}

 In a paper of Allen (\cite{Allen}) we find an example of two non-concordant knots with the same $\Upsilon$-invariants.
 These knots are the torus knot $T_{5,7}$ and the connected sum $T_{2,5}\#T_{5,6}$.
 Their chain complexes are pictured in \cite[Figures 4 and 6]{Allen}.

 Starting from this example, we build the links $J_1=T_{5,7}\#H_+^{\#n-1}$ and $J_2=T_{2,5}\#T_{5,6}\#H_+^{\#n-1}$.
 Since we can compute the complex of the positive Hopf link: we easily obtain that the homology groups of $J_1$ and $J_2$ are $\mathcal F$-filtered isomorphic.
 On the other hand, it is still possible to show that $\cC^\infty(J_1)$ is not locally equivalent to $\cC^\infty(J_2)$, which means that the filtered isomorphism (or its inverse) is not induced by a chain map that preserves the filtration $\mathcal F$.

 In order to find an obstruction for the existence of such a map, we need to use another family of invariants, which was introduced by Kim and Livingston in \cite{Livingston} and by Alfieri in \cite{Antonio} for knots.
-We define the \emph{secondary $\Upsilon$-invariants} $\Upsilon^{(2)}_{S^+,S^-,S}(L)$ of an $n$-component link $L$ as $-\Upsilon_S(L)$ plus the supremum of $k\in\Z$ such that contains a $1$-chain $a$ with $\partial^-a=x_1+x_2$; the cycles have the property that their homology classes are generators of $\mathcal F^{\{j\leq0\}}\cH^\infty_0(L)$, where $\gamma^\pm=\Upsilon_{S^\pm}(L)$ and $S^+,S^-$ and $S$ are three centered south-west regions of $\R^2$.
+We define the \emph{secondary $\Upsilon$-invariants} $\Upsilon^{(2)}_{S^+,S^-,S}(L)$ of an $n$-component link $L$ as $-\Upsilon_S(L)$ plus the supremum of $k\in\mathbb Z$ such that contains a $1$-chain $a$ with $\partial^-a=x_1+x_2$; the cycles have the property that their homology classes are generators of $\mathcal F^{\{j\leq0\}}\cH^\infty_0(L)$, where $\gamma^\pm=\Upsilon_{S^\pm}(L)$ and $S^+,S^-$ and $S$ are three centered south-west regions of $\mathbb R^2$.
 Note that $\Upsilon^{(2)}_{S^+,S^-,S}(L)$ can be $+\infty$, as it happens for the unknot.